Sushmita-Ghosh/graph_ql_practice/README.md

 ### APOLLO CLIENT:

-* Apollo Client caches the data that is returned from the server - when an graph ql api request is made.
+* Apollo Client caches the data that is returned from the server - when an graph ql api request is made, so we do not have to make the same network request again.
 *